tableau/connector-plugin-sdk/README.md

 1. Python 3.
 2. An ODBC driver for your database.
 3. The 'Calcs' and 'Staples' table loaded in your database.
-4. Optional: The TPCH 1GB dataset loaded in your database.

 How it works